 The cinematography by Sayombhu Mukdeeprom allows the light emitted by sun and the moon, the ambience of the surrounding nature, the sparse architecture and the movement of people occupy the scenes, contributing to a pleasurable sense of abundance and vibrancy; all dressed in this retro 80s casual style.
 There is a wealth of al fresco dinner scenes; as a constant stream of guests come and go; passionate discussions, copious wine drinking and chain-smoking.
 The neighbouring little town littered with statues of local heroes with quaint cafes serving coffee and grappa next to a large stone built cathedral.
 It’s all so visually gorgeous; accompanied by a lush, experimental backing track of Sufjan Stevens, often interrupted by some Italo disco or Joy Division song blaring from a youth’s car radio.

-Call Me by Your Name is pure opulence; rich in visual fodder; rich in style, rich in drama, emotion and all depicted with such refinement and finesse; it’s simply mesmerising to watch.
+Call Me by Your Name is pure opulence; rich in visual fodder; rich in style, rich in drama, emotion and presented with delicate refinement and finesse; a simply mesmerising to watch.